blekione/blekione.github.io/_posts/2019-06-27-how-to-enable-https-in-thorntail.md

 {% endhighlight %}

-### 2. Add undertow fraction to the service.
+### 2. Add management fraction to the service.

-Even though [Undertow](http://undertow.io/) is an integral part of the Thorntail, its configuration is enabled only after undertow fraction is added to the project (and I’ve learned it the hard way :)).
+HTTPS listener is only enabled after management fraction is added to the project (and I’ve learned it the hard way :)).
 In the Maven project, fractions are added as project dependencies in `pom.xml` file:

 {% highlight xml %}